Identifying Signs Your Boss Is Monitoring Your Computer at Work

 If you suspect that your computer is being monitored, consider discussing your concerns with your employer.
 Approach the conversation professionally and express your desire to understand the company's monitoring practices.
 This discussion can provide clarity and help you feel more comfortable with the situation.

 While it's essential to adhere to company policies, you can take steps to protect your privacy.
 Avoid using company devices for personal activities and refrain from accessing sensitive information on your work computer.
-Use secure communication channels for personal conversations and consider using a virtual private network (VPN) to encrypt your internet traffic.
+Use personal devices and accounts for private activity whenever possible.
+Do not use a VPN or other tools to bypass lawful workplace monitoring or company security controls.

 The Ethical Perspective